KMahoney/kmahoney.github.io/_posts/2020-04-07-the-high-cost-of-splitting-related-data.md

 <img style="display: block; max-width: 100%; margin: 2em auto;" src="{{ '/img/articles/split/split-interfaces.png' | absolute_url }}" />

 This can really slow down development and cause bugs!
+The fewer APIs between you and your data the better.

 ## Incorrectness